Tomi Lahren Launches Political Attack Against John McCain Hours After Family Announces He Is Ending Treatment

 — Kyung Lah (@KyungLahCNN) August 24, 2018

-Ward is challenging Arizona Senator Jeff Flake, a fellow Republican who like McCain has opposed Donald Trump.
+Ward is challenging Arizona Senator Jeff Flake, a fellow Republican who, like McCain, has opposed Donald Trump.
 Tomi Lahren has been a vocal proponent of Ward’s candidacy, appearing at several events alongside her.